-BA S. Fraser, MSocSc PCEd HK, FCIM, CMCIM, FHKIM
+BA S. Fraser, MSocSc PCEd HK, FCIM, CMCIM, FHKIM, CMA(Aust.), MIPA

-The Community College of City University (CCCU) is well recognized as a premier college in Hong Kong providing quality tertiary education for more than 6,000 students.
+The Community College of City University (CCCU) is well recognised as a premier college in Hong Kong providing quality tertiary education for more than 6,000 students.
 CCCU offers a wide range of Associate Degree (AD) programmes and International Language Proficiency Tests with preparatory courses.
-Its AD programmes are designed to complement a core area of specialization with substantial components in generic skills and general education which nurture personal development and prepare students for further studies and employment.
+Its AD programmes are designed to complement a core area of specialisation with substantial components in generic skills and general education which nurture personal development and prepare students for further studies and employment.